Aniket-Kajal/A-Simple-Dice-Game/README.md

 which can have further use in high-level websites like (refer: <a href="https://css-tricks.com/lots-of-ways-to-use-math-random-in-javascript/"> Math.randon function</a>) as well as getting some practice in DOM manipulation like setAttributes and innerHTML. **

-Changes can be made in the HTML, CSS or JavaScript file here to change the page according to your need.
+Changes can be made in the HTML, CSS and JavaScript file here to change the page according to your need.